vho-shumani/alx-system_engineering-devops/0x00-shell_basics/README.md

 8-firstdelete - deletes the betty file in the /tmp/my_first_directory directory 9-firstdirdeletion - delete the directory my_first_directory from /tmp directory
 10-back - changes the working directory to the previous one.
-11-lists - list all the file in the current directory, parent directory and the /boot directory
+11-lists - list all the file in the current directory, parent directory and the /boot directory 12-file_type - prints the type of the file named iamafile.